OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/authentication.md

 # Twitter Authentication #
-Twitter uses [OAuth 2.0](https://oauth.net/) to provided authorized access to its API.
+Twitter uses [OAuth](https://oauth.net/) to provided authorized access to its API.
 This authentication will need to take place at some level if developing using [Twitter's API](/twitter-api) or if using any of the libraries that build off their API.

 ## Using OAuth ##
 To Use OAuth with Twitter API an application must: